danielhstahl/household-helper/README.md

 In the UI docker:
 * BACKEND_SERVICE.
 Needs to be [ip/dns]:[port] of your app docker.

+The [docker-compose](./docker/docker-compose.yml) file shows an example of how to orchestrate the containers.

 ## Helpful commands

 If you are creating a self-signed certificate for local hosting: